Lung cancer has been closely associated with smoking – and it’s true – about 90% of lung cancer diagnoses are for former smokers.

 Who’s at Risk for Lung Cancer?

-Lastly, radon gas is considered to be the second leading cause of lung cancer in the U.S. and responsible for 20,000 lung cancer deaths each year.
+Lastly, radon gas is considered to be the second leading cause of lung cancer in the U.S. and is responsible for 20,000 lung cancer deaths each year.
 Radon gas comes from rocks and soil and creeps through cracks in the foundation of your home.
 It is recommended you test your home for Radon gas either by contacting a professional team or using an in-home testing kit.

 Who Should Receive Screening for Lung Cancer?